Private Philip Leo O'Neill

 HOSPITALISATION – MUMPS MARCH 1917

-On 11th November he was to march in to join his unit, but took sick, no details, but on 11th December 1917 he was taken on strength and proceeded to France via Southampton.
+After many months of training, Philip proceeded overseas to France on 2 November 1917.
+His journey to the front was interrupted when he was again admitted to hospital while travelling to join his battalion.
+Following recovery, he continued on to the 31st Battalion and on 11 December 1917 was finally taken on strength with the unit in the field, almost a year after leaving Australia.
 Unlike some AIF battalions, the 31st had a relatively quiet time during the German Spring Offensive of 1918 as the 5th Division was largely kept in reserve.
 However, the soldiers now found themselves fighting the German in trench warfare.
 On the Western Front in 1914–1918, both sides constructed elaborate trench, underground, and dugout systems opposing each other along a front, protected from assault by barbed wire.
 The area between opposing trench lines (known as "no man's land") was fully exposed to artillery fire from both sides.
 Attacks, even if successful, often sustained severe casualties.
 Trench warfare created a living environment for the men which was harsh, stagnant, and extremely dangerous.
 Not only were trenches constantly under threat of attack from shells or other weapons, but there were also many health risks that developed into large-scale problems for medical personnel.
 Apart from the inescapable cold during the winters in France & Belgium, trenches were often completely waterlogged and muddy, and crawling with lice and rats

 The time soldiers spent in the trenches varied depending on factors like their army's rotation system and the intensity of the conflict in their sector.
 On average: